LikithSh3tty/likithshetty.com/README.md

 the pages are channels, and the whole thing is wrapped in scanlines, static and a VCR OSD font.

 Channel 00 is the site itself.
-Channels 01 through 08 are video loops and channel 09 is the webcam.
+Channels 01 through 09 are video loops and channel 10 is the webcam.

-## Credit

-This is built on [kaisermann.me](https://github.com/kaisermann/kaisermann) by Christian Kaisermann, used under the MIT license.
-The TV concept, the CRT effects and the interaction model are his.
-The content, the projects and the copy are mine.

 ## Running it locally